pengfeinie/springmvc-history/README.md

 We also talked about Servlet 3.0 new interface `ServletContainerInitializer` briefly .
 Here we are going to give an example.
 Followings are the key points first.

 - [ServletContainerInitializer](https://javaee.github.io/javaee-spec/javadocs/javax/servlet/ServletContainerInitializer.html) is based on Service Provider Interface (SPI) concept.
-See an example on SPI [here](https://www.logicbig.com/tutorials/core-java-tutorial/java-se-api/service-loader.html).

 - Implementation of `ServletContainerInitializer` interface must be configured in META-INF/services directory.